NikosCodeA/Practice/README.md

 # Practice
 (This directory will stay the same except this specific file)

+i had this problem when i pulled from the other pc.
+It was like the
+name of the remote branch was main while the name of the local
+was master and created some problem.
+The history of the commands
+i used:

+ git push origin --delete master
+ git branch -dr origin/master
+ git log --oneline --all
+ cat ../key
+ git diff
+ git diff master origin/master
+ git diff HEAD..REMOTE_HEAD
+ git diff HEAD ..
+REMOTE_HEAD
+ git log --oneline --all
+ git push origin/main
+ git push
+ git log --oneline --all
+ git push --set-upstream origin master
+ git log --oneline --all
+ git push origin --delete master  -> Delete the remote branch
+ git log --all --oneline
+ git branch -m main

 This is a test repository to exercise the workflow (i have the description of some of the git commands so as to remember )